drkieranwood/outdelay/README.md

-imlim
+outdelay
 ========

-A node to limit a image transmission rate.
-It does this by passing a pointer rather than a ful image object.
+A node to implement a delay in the output control path to the ARDrone2.0